Can I get my flu and COVID shots at the same time? - NewsBreak

 When COVID-19 vaccines were first rolling out in the U.S., the Centers for Disease Control and Prevention recommended waiting 14 days between the shots and other immunizations as a precaution.
 But the agency has since revised its guidelines and says the wait is unnecessary.

-The CDC and other health experts point to past experience showing that vaccines work as they should and any side effects are similar whether the shots are given separately or in the same visit.Texas man gets 15 months in prison for Facebook COVID hoax
+The CDC and other health experts point to past experience showing that vaccines work as they should and any side effects are similar whether the shots are given separately or in the same visit.‘I’m going to cut her’ Inmate charged after attempt to slit officer’s throat in Bedford County

 “We have a history of vaccinating our kids with multiple vaccines,” says flu specialist Richard Webby of St. Jude Children’s Research Hospital.